linpengcheng/PurefunctionPipelineDataflow/README.md

 ##### Explainable AI System

-Concise and complete method for AI application warehouse/workshop model (2021-04-30).
+2021-04-30, It is described succinctly and completely that the method of AI application warehouse/workshop model written many years ago:

 - Because
   - In modern legal society, statute law occupies an absolute dominant position.